sasabosnic/rgz/ssg1.md

 # Make a static site with lowdown(1) and rsync(1)

-[ssg1](/bin/ssg1) is a static site generator writen in shell and powered by [lowdown(1)](https://kristaps.bsd.lv/lowdown/), [rsync(1)](https://rsync.samba.org/), and [entr(1)](http://entrproject.org/).
+[ssg1](/bin/ssg1) is a static site generator written in shell and powered by [lowdown(1)](https://kristaps.bsd.lv/lowdown/), [rsync(1)](https://rsync.samba.org/), and [entr(1)](http://entrproject.org/).